adelenelai/adelenelai.github.io/_posts/2022-04-02-translationIFaustAKS.md

----
-title: "Transcription & Translation (DE->EN) of a Conversation on Mendelssohn's Violin Concerto, I. Faust & A. K. Schreiber (2018)"
+# Transcription & Translation (DE->EN) of a Conversation on Mendelssohn's Violin Concerto, I. Faust & A. K. Schreiber (2018)

----
+*Author's Note 2025-04-30: this translation was done in 2022 and predated all the widely-accessible voice-to-text and translation tools we have today :).*

-###  On the evolution of Mendelssohn's Violin Concerto and why it captivates so many young violinists
+##  On the evolution of Mendelssohn's Violin Concerto and why it captivates so many young violinists

 [Video by Freiburger Barockorchester on YouTube](https://www.youtube.com/watch?v=6ttm_x_NO5s).
 (Ctrl+click to open in new tab)